How Much Nitrogen Does My Cover Crop Take Up and When Do I Get It Back?

 Legumes residues typically have lower C:N ratio (Table 1) and decompose more rapidly than grasses, providing readily available N to the subsequent crop.
 However, if the subsequent crop cannot take up the N, there is potential for loss.
 Cereal rye residues often have high C:N ratios and may immobilize soil N. Because of that starter fertilizer is typically recommended to overcome immobilization, with a rate between 30–50 pounds of actual N per acre (Midwest Cover Crop Council, 2019).

 An experiment in 2015 in Carbondale, IL, assessed the time it took for N from a legume (in this case, hairy vetch) and grass cover crop (cereal rye) to be released.
-Hairy vetch rapidly decomposed and released about 70 lb N/ac within the first 4 weeks after corn planting (Fig. 1).
+Hairy vetch rapidly decomposed and released about 70 lb N/ac within the first 4 weeks after corn planting (Figure 1).
 Cereal rye residues released less than 10 lb N/ac during that same period, and overall released much less N (Sievers & Cook, 2018).

 Some strategies, such the incorporation of the residues, can result in faster N release.
 The use of mixes of grasses and legumes can also modify the C:N ratio and speed up decomposition.